FOR ANIMAL USE ONLY

 Inject all cattle with Berenil® R.T.U. at recommended dosage.
 This should stop further cases of Redwater within 24 hours and cure affected animals if not terminally ill.

-- Protection of stud animals at shows where the immune status of the animals to Redwater is uncertain
+- Protection of stud animals at shows where the immune state of the animals to Redwater is uncertain

 Use Berenil® R.T.U. at the recommended dosage to prevent Redwater for the periods as mentioned in No. 1 above.
 Keeping the animals tick free reduces chances of Redwater transmission following these periods.